British artists' suppliers, 1650-1950 - B

 For abbreviations, see Resources and bibliography.

 John James Bonhote, of French-speaking Swiss origin, advertised on a receipt dated 7 June 1766, 'Jn.
 James Bonhote, (successor to Mr. Pache) hosier, hatter and glover, at the Star in Hays's Court, the lower end of Greek Street, Soho, London; sells all sorts of silk, cotton, thread and worsted hose,...
 The genuine Arquebuzade water from Switzerland,...
 Sells besides, the noted pastels, or Swiss crayons, by Bernard Stoupan, recommended for the best in Europe’ (Shakespeare Centre Library, Stratford-upon-Avon, Leigh MSS.DR.18/5, see Simon 1998).
+From 1760 to 1765 he appears to have been trading in some other capacity in the Broad St Bishopsgate area, according to land tax records.

 The predecessor business, Lewis Pache & Co (qv), merchants, was listed at Hayes’s Court, 1765-67.
 Bonhote was described by John Russell in 1772 as the original importer of brilliant green crayons from Lausanne (Simon 1998).
 By 1773, Bonhote was advertising that his pastels, or Swiss crayons, were now being made by Charles Pache (qv) in London, formerly a partner with Bernard Stoupan at Lausanne, noting that Pache had obtained a premium from the Society of Arts and Sciences (London Evening Post 8 April 1773).
 Pache set up in business on his own the following year.